Today's guitar tutorial is a demonstration of how to play "Horse With No Name" by America.

 I wish you happy playing!

-Viewing: Music Theory - View all posts
+Viewing: Neuroplasticity - View all posts

 This video shows you how to play the most common A minor seventh chord shape on your guitar (commonly abbreviated as Am7).
 It also includes a few adaptations to hopefully make guitar playing more accessible to a wider range of musicians.
 Enjoy your playing time!